• Emission, Fluorescence and Absorption Spectroscopy

 • Precision spaced arrays for diode array coupling or optical switching

-• Flexibility and excellent throughput by using multiple fibers of the highest quality.
+• Flexibility and excellent throughput by using multiple fibers (fiber optic bundles) of the highest quality.

-• Can be shape changed, meaning the cross section, or aperture, of each end may be different, e.g., spot to slit.
+• Can be shape changed, meaning the cross section, or aperture, of each end may be different, e.g., spot to linear arrays.

 • Aperture shaping allows for aperture matching.